Deep Vein Thrombosis / Blood Clots

 Blood that tends to clot too much is referred to as a hypercoagulable state or thrombophilia, which increases the risk for blood clots to develop in the arteries and veins.

 The human body has various complex compounds circulating in the blood (such as red blood cells and platelets) to make sure blood clots don’t form randomly but do form when they are needed.
-For example, you don’t want blood clots in your leg veins but you do want your blood to clot if you accidently cut your finger.
+For example, you don’t want blood clots in your leg veins but you do want your blood to clot if you

 If the cause of excessive blood clotting lies in the body’s anticoagulation pathway (the complex chemicals that interact to make sure we are not randomly clotting), doctors can test for many of the chemicals and offer preventive treatment.

 The problem can also be an anatomic abnormality.
 For example: If a busy highway narrows from 5 lanes to 2 lanes, you will see too many cars in one area, which causes congestion.
 A similar situation can happen in the human body.
-If a vein is narrowed downstream and blood cannot flow like it should, a blood clot can develop.
+If a vein is narrowed downstream and blood cannot flow

 The result of congestion increases venous blood pressure, which causes symptoms known as venous outflow obstruction.